Why are you constructing these new buildings around Notre Dame Stadium?

 Yes, Notre Dame Stadium will continue to be the name of the stadium.
-Gifts in support of the new facilities of the Campus Crossroads Project will be appropriately recognized in a manner consistent with other Notre Dame campus buildings.
+Gifts in support of the east and west building have appropriately recognized the Corbett and Duncan families, and additional gifts will do the same.

 Once the identified departments move into their new spaces, what will happen to the space they vacated on campus?

 A variety of space needs have been identified in the strategic plans of the University and of individual academic unit plans that may not be fully addressed through new fundraising and capital projects.
 The University is now prioritizing these needs, examining each for potential fit into spaces that will open up after completion of the Campus Crossroads Project and other building construction across campus.

 How will parking and commuter and pedestrian access be impacted during construction and after the project is complete?

 As with any construction project, there are parking and pedestrian restrictions.
 The University has attempted to minimize these as much as possible.